riwaa/Kaggle_ML_Titanic/README.md

-* __`Error Analysis to prevent overfitting`__:
+* __`Error Analysis: Discussion on Bias vs Variance`__:
+    1. Why the model has high bias and variance
-    1. Perform error analysis on both `test data` and `dev data` to understand where the model fall short
+    2. Perform error analysis on both `test data` and `dev data` to understand where the model fall short
-    2. Important findings include: Age are bucketed into too many buckets which was not able to capture overall trend.
+    3. Important findings include: Age are bucketed into too many buckets which was not able to capture overall trend.
 Cabin has too many group with low amount of data.

 * __`Revisit Feature Engineering and Model Tuning`__: